davidwesst/talks/talks/integrations-orchestrations-automations/index.md

 ---

-Result: Challenged Our Own Assumptions
+Challenging Our Assumptions

 <!--
-  - Challenged our own assumptions
+  - Challenged our own assumptions @ UM
     - Found many new integration, and many old ones that were retired
     - Integrations weren't integrations
     - Found that it was a tangled mess